-What better way to warm up in winter than with a nourishing bone broth?
+What better way to warm up than with a nourishing bone broth?

 This homemade bone broth recipe is so much more than the sum of it’s parts.
-Bone broth uses kitchen scraps and turns them into a deeply nourishing broth, great for gut health and general immunity during sniffles season.
+Bone broth uses kitchen scraps and turns them into a deeply nourishing broth, great for gut health and general immunity.

 Nourishing Bone Broth Recipe